-Open Enrollment for 2019 STRS Ohio Medical Plans Begins Nov.
+Open Enrollment for STRS Ohio Medical Plans Begins Nov.
 1

-In late October, current medical plan enrollees who did not request electronic delivery received open-enrollment materials by mail in an STRS Ohio Health Care Program envelope marked “Your open-enrollment materials are enclosed.”
-This mailing included a personalized list of plans and premiums.
-The medical plan listed on the front of the letter is the plan you will be enrolled in for 2019 unless you contact STRS Ohio.
+This open-enrollment period is for medical plans only.
+It does not include the dental and vision plans.
+Members who have requested paperless delivery of open-enrollment materials received an email when the materials became available online.
+In late October, members who did not request electronic delivery received open-enrollment materials by mail in an STRS Ohio Health Care Program envelope.
+Medical plan information was included for current medical plan enrollees.
+If you now have medical coverage, your personalized letter included a list of plans and premiums.
+The medical plan listed on the front of the letter is the plan you will be enrolled in for 2022 unless you contact STRS Ohio.
 Additional plan options (if available) are listed on the back of the letter.
-You and your eligible dependents must enroll in the same option.
-If two medical plans are listed under an option, you and your dependents are eligible for different plans based on Medicare status.
+To make a change to your medical plan, log in to your Online Personal Account and click “Health Care.”
+If you do not have a personal account, you can register for one here.

-Monthly Enrollee Premiums for 2019 — With Medicare
+Monthly Enrollee Premiums for 2022 — With Medicare

 |Aetna Medicare Plan (Medicare Advantage PPO)

-Total Cost: $342
+Total Cost: $289

 |Medical Mutual Basic (Indemnity or PPO)

-Total Cost: $300
+Total Cost: $326

-Total Cost: $359
+Total Cost: $328

-Monthly Enrollee Premiums for 2019 — Without Medicare
+Monthly Enrollee Premiums for 2022 — Without Medicare

 |Aetna Basic/Medical Mutual Basic (Indemnity or PPO)

-Total Cost: $957
+Total Cost: $1,144

 |Paramount Health Care (HMO)